cosmos/cosmos-sdk/UPGRADING.md

 ### BaseApp

-All ABCI calls now accept a pointer to the request and response types defined by CometBFT.
+All ABCI methods now accept a pointer to the request and response types defined by CometBFT.
+In addition, they also return errors.
+An ABCI method should only return errors in cases where a catastrophic failure has occurred and the application should halt.

 BaseApp calls of `BeginBlock` & `Endblock` are now private but are still exposed to the application to define via the `Manager` type. `FinalizeBlock` is public and should be used in order to test and run operations.
 This means that although `BeginBlock` & `Endblock` no longer exist in the ABCI interface, they are automatically called by `BaseApp` during `FinalizeBlock`.
 Specifically, the order of operations is `BeginBlock` -> `DeliverTx` (for all txs) -> `EndBlock`.

 ABCI++ 2.0 also brings `ExtendVote` and `VerifyVoteExtension` ABCI methods.
 These methods allow applications to extend and verify pre-commit votes.
 The Cosmos SDK